i2p/i2p.www/i2p2www/spec/configuration.rst

     # Clients only.
 Whether to store a destination in a private key file and
     # reuse it.
 Default false.
+    # When true, tunnel.N.option.newDestOnResume must be unset or false
     tunnel.N.option.persistentClientKey=true|false

     # HTTP Server only.
 Time period for banning POSTs from a single destination